andrewabarca/bizible.en/help/bizible-and-dynamics/getting-started-with-bizible-and-dynamics/microsoft-dynamics-crm-installation-guide.md

 >[!NOTE]
 >
 >If you were provisioned prior to 12/7/2020, users must be added to one of the two groups created here.
-This is where all Users who wish to access Bizible must be added, including Adobe Admin Console Administrators.
+This is where all users who wish to access Bizible must be added, including Adobe Admin Console Administrators.

 |User Group|Description|
 |---|---|